Mohammadjamiu/tahugo_updated/content/how-to-tech/where-is-the-best-place-to-put-the-script-tag.md

 slug: where is the best place to put the script tag
 postdate: April 30, 2023
-description: Place both inline scripts and external scripts at the bottom of the "<body>" section.
-But if there is a need for script to be downloaded before an HTML document is completely parsed, then place the script at the `<head>` section.
+description: Place both inline scripts and external scripts at the bottom of the `body` section.
+But if there is a need for script to be downloaded before an HTML document is completely parsed, then place the script at the `head` section.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'